linkedin/li-apache-kafka-clients/README.md

-LiKafka-Clients
+li-apache-kafka-clients
 ===================

 ### Introduction ###
-LiKafka-Clients is a wrapper Kafka clients library built on top of vanilla Apache Kafka clients.
+li-apache-kafka-clients is a wrapper Kafka clients library built on top of vanilla Apache Kafka clients.

 Apache Kafka has now become a very popular messaging system and is well known for its low latency, high throughput and durable messaging.
 At LinkedIn, we have built an [ecosystem around Kafka](https://engineering.linkedin.com/blog/2016/04/kafka-ecosystem-at-linkedin) to power our infrastructure.
-In our ecosystem, LiKafka-Clients library is a fundamental component for many functions such as auditing, data format standardization, large message handling, and so on.
+In our ecosystem, li-apache-kafka-clients library is a fundamental component for many functions such as auditing, data format standardization, large message handling, and so on.

-LiKafka-Clients is designed to be fully compatible with Apache Kafka vanilla clients.
+li-apache-kafka-clients is designed to be fully compatible with Apache Kafka vanilla clients.
 Both LiKafkaProducer and LiKafkaConsumer implement the vanilla Kafka Producer and Consumer interface.

-LiKafka-Clients is also highly customizable so the users can plug in their own wire protocol for large message segments and auditor implementation.
+li-apache-kafka-clients is also highly customizable so the users can plug in their own wire protocol for large message segments and auditor implementation.

 ### Features ###
-LiKafka-Clients has the following features in addition to the vanilla Apache Kafka Java clients.
+li-apache-kafka-clients has the following features in addition to the vanilla Apache Kafka Java clients.

 #### Large message support ####
 Like many other messaging systems, Kafka has a maximum message size limit for a few reasons (e.g. memory management.
-Due to the message size limit, in some cases, user have to bear with small amount of message loss or involve external storage to store the large objects.
-LiKafka-Clients addresses this problem with [a solution](http://www.slideshare.net/JiangjieQin/handle-large-messages-in-apache-kafka-58692297) that does not require an external storage dependency.
-For users who are storing offsets checkpoints in Kafka, LiKafka-Clients handles large messages almost transparently.
+Due to the message size limit, in some cases, user have to bear with small amount of message loss or involve external storage to store the large objects. li-apache-kafka-clients addresses this problem with [a solution](http://www.slideshare.net/JiangjieQin/handle-large-messages-in-apache-kafka-58692297) that does not require an external storage dependency.
+For users who are storing offsets checkpoints in Kafka, li-apache-kafka-clients handles large messages almost transparently.

 #### Auditing ####
 As a messaging system, the data assurance is critical.
 At LinkedIn, we have been using a counting based out-of-band auditing solution to monitor the data integrity in our various data pipelines.
-This auditing solution is described in [these meetup talk slides](http://www.slideshare.net/JonBringhurst/kafka-audit-kafka-meetup-january-27th-2015).
-LiKafka-Clients has integrated a pluggable auditing feature.
+This auditing solution is described in [these meetup talk slides](http://www.slideshare.net/JonBringhurst/kafka-audit-kafka-meetup-january-27th-2015). li-apache-kafka-clients has integrated a pluggable auditing feature.
 We have also provided an `AbstractAuditor` and a `CountingAuditStats` class to help user implement the counting based auditing solution similar to what we are using at LinkedIn.
 Users can group the messages in to various categories based on `AuditKey` and get the statistics for each `AuditKey`.
 For more details please refer to the Java doc of `AbstractAuditor` and `CountingAuditStats`.
 We have provided a `LoggingAuditor` class as an example of using `AbstractAuditor` to implement the counting based auditing.

 Users may also have a custom auditing solution by implementing the defined `Auditor` interface.

-### When to use LiKafka-Clients ###
+### When to use li-apache-kafka-clients ###
-LiKafka-Clients is a wrapper library on top of vanilla Kafka Java clients.
-If one does not need the additional functions provided by LiKafka-Clients, the vanilla Kafka Java clients should be preferred.
+li-apache-kafka-clients is a wrapper library on top of vanilla Kafka Java clients.
+If one does not need the additional functions provided by li-apache-kafka-clients, the vanilla Kafka Java clients should be preferred.

 ### Build a jar and run all the unit tests ###
 `./gradlew build`

-### Handle large messages with LiKafka-Clients ###
+### Handle large messages with li-apache-kafka-clients ###
-Large messages are the messages whose size are greater than the maximum acceptable message size on the broker.
-LiKafka-Clients handles large messages by splitting each large message into segments in LiKafkaProducer and reassembling the segments back into the original large message in LiKafkaConsumer.
+Large messages are the messages whose size are greater than the maximum acceptable message size on the broker. li-apache-kafka-clients handles large messages by splitting each large message into segments in LiKafkaProducer and reassembling the segments back into the original large message in LiKafkaConsumer.

-LiKafka-Clients is designed to handle **sporadic** large messages.
+li-apache-kafka-clients is designed to handle **sporadic** large messages.
 If the users expect to have a high percentage of large messages (e.g. >50%), the users may want to consider **reference-based-messaging** which is also described in the slides below.

-The following sections are the user guide for applications to handle large messages with LiKafka-Clients.
+The following sections are the user guide for applications to handle large messages with li-apache-kafka-clients.
 For more design details, users may refer to the slides about [Handle Large Messages in Apache Kafka](http://www.slideshare.net/JiangjieQin/handle-large-messages-in-apache-kafka-58692297).

 #### Configurations for LiKafkaProducerImpl ####
 `LiKafkaProducerImpl` takes the following large message related configurations: